phoenixphoebus/diy-electronics/README.md

 Photo:

 I am trying to print this (https://www.thingiverse.com/thing:2885225) now and should have an update in two weeks.
-Yes, the library near me is that busy.
+Yes, the library near my place is that busy. -_-

 ## FAQ
 ##### Why does max7219 show special characters?